bbauska/W3Cx-3of5/README.md

 <ul>
 <li>id and class names differ from one developer to another, from one country to another, etc,</li><br/>
 <li>Even with the same ids and class names, the css rules may be different,</li><br/>
-<li<JavaScript libraries have become increasingly heavy over the years,</li><br/>
+<li>JavaScript libraries have become increasingly heavy over the years,</li><br/>
-<li<Web pages have become increasingly heavy over the years!</li><br/>
+<li>Web pages have become increasingly heavy over the years!</li><br/>
-<li<These elements can not be handled by the Web browser natively\...</li><br/>
+<li<These elements can not be handled by the Web browser natively...</li><br/>
 </ul>

 Even if differences exist between ids, classes and css/js implementations, they also share common behaviors, layouts, and \"ways of doing things\" that could be guessed at first glance by a human.

 So various studies have been conducted in order to identify the most popular ids, class names, widgets, etc. used on the Web:

-Quoting from this [article](https://dev.opera.com/articles/new-structural-elements-in-html5/): \"During the creation of HTML5, Ian Hickson used Google\'s tools to mine data from over a billion Web pages, surveying what ids and class names are most commonly used on the real world Web.
+Quoting from this >a href="https://dev.opera.com/articles/new-structural-elements-in-html5/">article: </a>"During the creation of HTML5, Ian Hickson used Google\'s tools to mine data from over a billion Web pages, surveying what ids and class names are most commonly used on the real world Web.
 Opera did a similar study of 3.5 million URLs, calling it MAMA (\"Metadata Analysis and Mining Application\").
 MAMA, as structural Web-paged search engine, had a smaller URL set, but looked at a larger and wider variety of Web page statistics\".

 <h3>New elements added to the HTML5 set</h3>